Boat Officers & ABO Guide

-The safe operation of the Club is designated to the Duty Officer and Boat Officer who perfectly within their right to:
+The safe operation of the Club is designated to the Duty Officer and Boat Officer who have authority to:-

 • Order all boats off the water e.g. if too many boats are capsizing or imminent thunder storm.